basilisSam/Blog_Engine/README.md

 #### Build

-You can build the application in production mode with `yarn build`
+You can build the application in production mode with `npm build`

 > **Note:** You can use `npm` instead of `yarn`